satyagraha/logviewer/README.md

 ### Server-side Support

-The server-side implementation of websockets does not as yet have a standard Java servlet API.
+The server-side implementation of websockets does not as yet have a standard Java API.
 Therefore different web container providers require the use of container-specific classes to service websocket actions.

 The implementation provided here comes with:

-- a common core which is independent of the container
+- a common core log viewer service which is independent of the container
+- a common [J2EE servlet](http://en.wikipedia.org/wiki/Java_Servlet) 2.5 abstraction module
-- a Tomcat 7.0.30 servlet adapter using the common core
+- an [Apache Tomcat](http://tomcat.apache.org/) 7.0.30 servlet adapter using the two common modules
-- a Jetty 7.6.7 servlet adapter using the common core
+- a [codehaus Jetty](http://jetty.codehaus.org/jetty/) 7.6.7 servlet adapter using the two common modules
+- a [Glassfish Grizzly](http://grizzly.java.net/) implementation using the common core service only

+A separate [Play framework](http://www.playframework.com/) project using the common core is available [here]().

-There is no reason these could not be further extended to other J2EE containers without too much difficulty.
+There is no reason implementations could not be provided for other containers without too much difficulty.

 ## Getting Started